silicagel777/SN8Flash/README.md

 ## Supported chips

-Currently tested with SN8F5702 series, but should work with many other chips in the family.
+Currently tested with SN8F5701,  SN8F5702 and SN8F5703 series, but should work with many other chips in the family.

 ## Required hardware